 Note: While unofficial college transcripts may be used to render an admissions decision, all transfer students must submit all official college and high school transcripts before beginning classes.

-- Submit your optional personal essay to your Admission Counselor via email.
+- Optional: Submit a personal essay to your Admission Counselor via email.

 After reading the mission statement of Eastern University, please describe how you see your talents, interests and abilities fitting into the mission of the University.
 Maximum one page.
 (Eastern University reserves the right to request an essay as a required credential of an application.)